How to root your Android device with multiple programs

 Here’s a video demonstrating the installation process.

 One Click Root is a new rooting tool that aims to take some of the complicated nature out of rooting.
 The idea of One Click Root is right there in the name; one click, and you’re done.
-They also promise that One Click Root’s program isn’t able to brick your phone, except in the case of user negligence.
-We can’t back up those claims though, so we heavily recommend you take all the same precautions you would take with any other rooting app.
+It charges $40 to root your phone, but also promises that the program won’t be able to brick your phone, except in the case of user negligence.
+We can’t back up those claims, so we recommend you take all the same precautions you would take with any other rooting app.